 A double opt-in form is a step where your new subscribers confirm their signup and manage their preferences.
 We strongly suggest using this instead of a Single opt-in process – this will improve your subscriber engagement levels over time, and you’ll see fewer bounces and unsubscribes.

 You can adjust the double opt-in process to match your business needs and branding (the form itself, opt-in and confirmation email, thank you page, etc.).
-And this is where you can afford to ask a few more questions to find out your new subscriber’s preferences by adding link to survey form.
+And this is where you can afford to ask a few more questions to find out your new subscriber’s preferences by adding a link to survey form.
 For example, Bill could ask the subscriber to indicate the topics of interest – pet food, toys, accessories, health products.
 And he could ask to specify the frequency of receiving newsletters and special offers.

 Set Subscription Permission Reminder